-The plants are also intolerant to water with a high mineral concentration or is salty.
+The plants are also intolerant to water with a high mineral concentration or are salty.

-Fertilizing the plant with a half-strength liquid all purpose fertilizer once a month, during the growing season, helps to maintain the color and shine of its foliage.
+Fertilizing the plant with a half-strength liquid all-purpose fertilizer once a month during the growing season helps maintain its foliage’s color and shine.

 The frequency and amount of the fertilizer vary according to the type of soil the ferns are planted in.